sketch7/FluentlyHttpClient/README.md

 ```

 #### Fluent Request API
-Fluent request API allows to create more complex request and further control on response.
+Fluent request API (request builder) allows to create more complex requests and provides further control on the response.

 ```cs
 // inject factory and get client